 There's no shortage of gorgeous chapels around the country, but few are as breathtaking as Arkansas' Thorncrown Chapel.

 Located just outside of Eureka Springs, Ark., the chapel has been visited by about 6 million people.
-Thorncrown, which contains 425 windows and 6,000 square feet of glass, was completed in 1980.
+Completed in 1980, Thorncrown is a wooden structure that contains 425 windows and 6,000 square feet of glass walls.
 In 2000, the chapel was added to the National Register of Historic Places, a rare honor for a 20-year-old building.
 The same year, the American Institute of Architects named Thorncrown the fourth best building of the 20th century.

-So how did this spiritual center that launched a thousand dream weddings end up in the middle of the Ozark woods?
-It’s all thanks to a quiet Arkansas man with an uncanny talent for blending nature and architecture.
+So how did this spiritual center that launched a thousand dream weddings end up in the middle of the Ozark Mountains?
+It's all thanks to a quiet Arkansas man with an uncanny talent for blending nature and architecture: Architect E. Fay Jones.